rust-lang/rfcs/text/0000-proc-macro-include.md

 - It would be nice for `include` to allow emitting a useful lexer error directly.
   This is not currently provided for by the proposed API.
+- `include!` sets the "current module path" for the included code.
+  It's unclear how this should behave for `proc_macro::include`, and whether this behavior should be replicated at all.
 - Unknown unknowns.

 # Future possibilities